RyanEdwards1/CapstoneProject-Pong-/README.md

 **Unity** – I will use Unity to code my game as it supports the game that I want to create and it supports PC games so all I have to do is export it at the end.
 It also allows controllers to be attached to its games so that is a big help with my game it also has some helpful pointers if you get stuck.
 I also have past experience using Unity in other Projects

-**Internet Access** - another thing that I will be using is the internet to collect research mainly but also I will be saving work and doing documentation on GitHub so I will need the internet to access the work
+**Internet Access** - Another thing that I will be using is the internet to collect research mainly but also I will be saving work and doing documentation on GitHub so I will need the internet to access the work

 **Xbox Controllers** – I will be needing Xbox controllers as I will be implementing them into the game so you can control your character with either keyboard, Mouse or controller.
 Computer – I will also need a computer with good specs so that I am able to create the game and test it as much as I want without working about filling up the hard drives or crashing the PC